mahmoudimus/ac/docs/public/guides/migrating-from-xml-to-json-descriptor.md

 ```

 The installed event is now synchronous, this means that if your `installed` lifecycle event URL does not return a 200 or
- 204 response header, the add-on will fail to install.
+ 204 response code, the add-on will fail to install.
 All other lifecycle events are asynchronous.

 ## Webhooks